RELTeam/bobthebot/README.md

 ### Please wait until GitHub Actions finishes the development of the changes or updates.
 If it shows a green check mark, reload the site.

 ## Document Copying
 #### Please do not copy the documents and leave it the same.
-Give us credit if you are willing to to that by linking our GitHub (@zerberdev) or Discord (https://discord.gg/ftetwwpv47)
+Give us credit if you are willing to to that by linking our GitHub (@zerberdev) or [Our Discord Server](https://discord.gg/ftetwwpv47)